All Products

 1. Connect to the StarRocks instance using EMR StarRocks Manager.

-2. In the navigation pane on the left, click SQL Editor.
+2. In the left navigation pane, click SQL Editor.
 On the Databases tab, click the image icon.
+A database named order_dw_sr appears under default_catalog.

-SELECT * FROM default_catalog.order_dw_sr.orders order by order_id;
+SELECT * FROM default_catalog.order_dw_sr.orders ORDER BY order_id;

-SELECT * FROM default_catalog.order_dw_sr.orders_pay order by pay_id;
+SELECT * FROM default_catalog.order_dw_sr.orders_pay ORDER BY pay_id;

-SELECT * FROM default_catalog.order_dw_sr.product_catalog order by product_id;
+SELECT * FROM default_catalog.order_dw_sr.product_catalog ORDER BY product_id;

 image